coleifer/peewee/docs/peewee/models.rst

 Field-naming conflicts
 ^^^^^^^^^^^^^^^^^^^^^^

-:py:class:`Model` classes implement a number of class- and instance-methods, for example :py:meth:`Model.save` or :py:meth:`Model.create`.
+:class:`Model` classes implement a number of class- and instance-methods, for example :meth:`Model.save` or :meth:`Model.create`.
 If you declare a field whose name coincides with a model method, it could cause problems.
 Consider: